Royal-Society-of-New-Zealand/NZ-ORCID-Hub/docs/virtualbox.rst

 #.
-Download Ubutnu Server ISO:
+Download Ubutnu Server ISO: https://www.ubuntu.com/download/server
 #.
-Create VM with NAT (Adapter 1) and Host-only Adapter (Adapter 2) networking settings;
+Create VM with a NAT (Adapter 1) and a Host-only Adapter (Adapter 2) networking settings;
 #.
 (Optional) if you want to provide access to your VM form the "outside world", you need to add a "Bridge Adatpter" and ensure that you firewall allows connections to you host machine (port 80 and 443).
 #.
 Mount the CD media (Ubuntu Server ISO), start up VM and install the server system;
 #.
 Loging and install the extension pack and VM exensions on your server following https://www.mobilefish.com/developer/virtualbox/virtualbox_quickguide_install_virtualbox_guest_editions_ubuntu.html